oar-team/cigri/doc/documentation/doc_modules.rst

 Modules Description
 ===================

-Cigri is divided in several independent modules.
-Each module has a specific unique role.
+|soft| is divided in several independent modules.
+Each module has a
+specific unique role.
 This section depicts the roles of the different modules.